febyyy1/Web-Systems-And-Technologies-Act1/README.md

 - Rene Leona :lion:

 ##### Acknowledgement
-I would like to express my deepest appreciation to my groupmates who partake in this activity.
+:loudspeaker: I would like to express my deepest appreciation to my groupmates who partake in this activity.
 I would also like to extend my deepest gratitude to Mr. Anthony Gacis, it would not have been possible without your support and nurturing our skill/s.
 And also thank you to Mr. Lois Jerson Gonzales for the guidance when life gets hard.

 ![computer genius](https://media.tenor.com/bfOEyTxwK40AAAAC/work-computer.gif)